 Competition legislation and regulations administered by the Ministry:

 We provide advice on the impacts of government policies and proposed regulation on competition and consumers.

-The Ministry of Business, Innovation and Employment has completed a targeted review of the Commerce Act 1986.
+The Ministry of Business, Innovation and Employment is carrying out a targeted review of the Commerce Act 1986.

 The Commerce Act (Fees) Amendment Regulations 2017 were notified in the gazette on 24 August 2017, setting the new application fees payable to the Commerce Commission for clearances and authorisations.

 A bill that reforms the law relating to cartels was passed in August 2017.